-“It is designed to expedite boarding by eliminating the time gate attendants take to verify the traveler’s identity manually,” said Sapp.
-Passengers will still have to present their boarding passes and passports during the pilot, but over time, the technology is expected to replace that paper check-in process.
+“It is designed to expedite boarding by eliminating the time gate attendants take to verify the traveler’s identity manually,” Sapp said.
+Passengers will still have to present their boarding passes and passports during the pilot program, but over time, the technology is expected to replace that paper check-in process.

 Currently, 26 airports use the biometric scans for people leaving the United States, 16 use it for people entering the country, and six seaports use it for both entry and exit.
 Government officials say the technology provides additional security and has identified seven people traveling with another person’s documents since September 2018.

 But privacy advocates fear bias, inaccuracy, and potential misuse of the information collected.